starsimhub/styleguide/README.rst

 In the second case, the typo (repeated ``check_symptomatic()``)  immediately jumps out, whereas in the first case, it requires careful scanning of each line.

 Vertically aligned code blocks also make it easier to edit code using editors that allow multiline editing (e.g., `Sublime <https://www.sublimetext.com/>`_).
-However, use your judgement -- there are cases where it does more harm than good, especially if the block is small, or if egregious amounts of whitespace would need to be used to achieve alignment:
+However, use your judgement -- there are (many!) cases where it does more harm than good, especially if the block is small, or if egregious amounts of whitespace would need to be used to achieve alignment:

 .. code-block:: python